shivannis/xandr-docs-public/xandr-docs/invest/mobile-ad-call-reference.md

 The mobile ad call accepts the query string parameters shown below.
 For examples of mobile ad call requests, see the [Examples](#examples) at the bottom of the page.

 > [!IMPORTANT]
-> Note that device ID fields are case sensitive.
+> Device ID fields are case sensitive.
 > [!NOTE]
 > Several of these parameters need to be URL encoded.
-For more information about URL encoding, see this [Wikipedia article](https://en.wikipedia.org/wiki/Percent-encoding).

 | Parameter | Type | Required? | Description |
 |:---|:---|:---|:---|